Glossary of Common Terms

 Comorbidity:

-Coordinated speciality care (CSC) for first episode psychosis:
+Coordinated specialty care (CSC) for first episode psychosis:

 A type of treatment that uses a team of specialists to create a personal treatment plan.
-Specialists offer psychotherapy, medication management, CSC case management, family education/support, and supported employment/education, depending on the individual’s needs and preferences.
+Specialists offer psychotherapy, medication management, CSC case management, family education/support and supported employment/education, depending on a person’s needs and preferences.
 The patient and this team work together to make treatment decisions, involving family members as much as possible.

 Delusions: